LSG8/graph-coloring/Readme.md

 ***********************************************************************
-   This is a tabu search algorithm implementation for graph coloring
+   <b>This is a tabu search algorithm implementation for graph coloring</b>
 ***********************************************************************

 Please read this before running the code